 Generally speaking, any asset that is titled in your sole name will have to pass through the probate process.
 This includes real estate, bank accounts, cars, etc. Some assets avoid going through probate, including:

 A Revocable Living Trust is a tremendous estate planning tool for individuals and families that want to avoid probate, while at the same time maintaining control of their assets and keeping their affairs private.

 A trust is basically a contract between a trustee and a grantor to manage property for a beneficiary.
 While you are alive, you play all three roles.
 If something happens to you (either you die or become incapacitated), the trust will have a set of instructions for who should step in to manage your estate as a "successor trustee."

 One of the main benefits of a trust-based estate planning is that your assets will remain in your trust long after you die or become disabled.
 Your assets will either stay in your trust or be distributed into one or more new trusts for the benefit of your heirs.

 In addition, if you have a spouse, they can step in and take control of your assets without having to request permission from the court.
 This saves time and money.

 There are other essential documents to complete an estate plan.
 Click here to read more about other Estate Planning documents.

-The best time to plan your estate is today.
+The best time for estate planning is today.
 Most of us do not think about death or incapacity, but one of the two will eventually happen to all of us.
 Leaving your heirs without an estate plan in place could have a devastating effect on your family.
-In the alternative, by leaving your family with a well thought out and organized estate plan, you will be leaving them with an amazing gift that can last for years to come.
+In the alternative, by leaving your family with a well thought out and organized estate planning, you will be leaving them with an amazing gift that can last for years to come.